 Our study adopts a large-scale approach that is comparable to the approach taken by Schepens et al. (2020).
-We rely on language proficiency scores from a state exam (STEX from now on) for immigrants who want to study or work in the Netherlands.
+We rely on language proficiency scores from a state exam on Dutch as a second language (STEX from now on) for adult immigrants who want to study or work in the Netherlands.
 These are based on a reliable evaluation procedure and comprehensive assessment that includes the four basic language skills (speaking, writing, listening, and reading).
 Scores are available for more than 50,000 learners from 50 L1 language backgrounds and with an age of arrival between 18 and 50.
-In contrast to the present study, Schepens et al. (2020) did not study age-related decline and no other language skills besides speaking.
+In contrast to the present study, Schepens et al. (2020) did not investigate age-related decline and focused on testing scores for speaking proficiency only.
 More generally, our approach can be compared to educational effectiveness studies (Goldstein et al., 2007; Trautwein et al., 2006) which are also based on large-scale (cross-sectional) educational assessment scores (e.g., PISA).
-Recent studies on Ln learning have also adopted approaches that analyze large-scale observational data (Hartshorne et al., 2018).
-These approaches exceed lab and classroom-based approaches in number of observations, in diversity of the subject population, and (in the present case) the comprehensive measurement of language proficiency.
+Recent studies on Ln learning have also adopted approaches that analyze large-scale data (Hartshorne et al., 2018; see also Van der Slik et al. 2021).
+These approaches exceed experimental and classroom studies in number of observations, in diversity of the subject population, and (in the present case) the comprehensive measurement of language proficiency.

 Importantly, learners could voluntarily fill in a questionnaire when they participated in STEX.
 We use these accompanying questionnaires in addition to the actual test scores.
 The two key variables of interest, age of arrival and language background, are based on these questionnaires, as well as a number of other control variables.
-Age-related decline in Ln learning is usually studied on the basis of the age of first exposure, which is often operationalized by age of arrival or age at time of testing (e.g. Flege, 2018; Johnson & Newport, 1989).
+Age-related decline in Ln learning is usually studied on the basis of the age of onset or first exposure, which is often operationalized by age of arrival or age at time of testing (e.g. Flege, 2018; Johnson & Newport, 1989).
 Schepens et al. (2020) made use of three linguistic similarity measures across three linguistic domains: vocabulary (Schepens et al., 2013b), morphology (Schepens et al., 2013a), and phonology (Schepens et al., 2020).
-This study also uses these distance measures to investigate their contribution to age-related decline.
+This study also uses these measures to investigate their contribution to age-related decline.

 We tested three hypotheses.
-First, we expected a change point at around 25 years of age or earlier from an inclining or steady age effect to a monotonically decreasing decline.
+First, we expect a turning point at around 25 years of age or earlier.
+We expect a change from an inclining or steady age effect to a monotonically decreasing decline.
 This expectation is in line with both trajectories of age-related decline in terms of fluid and crystallized intelligence (Li et al., 2004) as well as in terms of more fractionated accounts (Hartshorne & Germine, 2015).
-The youngest starting age of acquisition of the participants that we analyze is 18 years old.
+The expected turning point is outside of the disputed range of the critical period (cf. Hartshorne et al., 2018, Van der Slik et al., 2021).
+Note that the earliest starting age of acquisition of the participants in our study is 18 years old.

-Second, we expected an age-related decline for all four basic language skills with the strongest effect for speaking due to its stronger reliance on cognitive resources typically associated with fluid intelligence.
+Second, we expect an age-related decline for all four basic language skills with the strongest effect for speaking due to its stronger reliance on cognitive functions and resources typically associated with age-related decline.